AdobeDocs/experience-manager-assets-essentials.en/help/using/metadata.md

 ### Assign metadata form to a folder {#assign-metadata-form-folder}

 You can also assign a metadata form to a folder within your Assets Essentials deployment.
 The metadata form assigned to a folder as per the MIME type is overwritten when you apply a metadata form to a folder manually.
+All assets in the folder, including assets in the sub-folders, then display properties defined in the metadata form.

 To assign a metadata form to a folder: